RN to BSN Completion Program

 Are you an accredited program?

-Yes, we are fully accredited by the Commission on Collegiate Nursing Education and fully approved by the Virginia State Board of Nursing.
+The RN/BSN program is fully approved by the Virginia State Board of Nursing.

 Are all your faculty members practicing nurses?